atilantera/tabi/README.md

 - 80 character limit per row
 - dynamic display of drum lines per row: only lines which have notes on current row will be visualized

+## History

+At early 2000s, I played in a band but also composed MIDI music with Voyetra MIDI Orchestrator Plus.
+Some of the band members learned to play the guitar first by downloading text-based guitar tabs.
+Later there was Guitar Pro which combined MIDI playback with dynamic guitar tablature display.
+However, our drummer didn't have tabs, so I tried transcribing certain songs first as MIDI and then exporting them as printed, text-based drum tabs.

+I had ambitions high: I thought it would be cool to be able to produce tabs to some Tool songs with odd time signatures, E.g. "Schism" or "Lateralus". ;)